 Brain Food – Boosting Mood, Memory and Motivation

-With exam season looming, this is a good time for a mental health check so that you can maximise your motivation, concentration and focus.
-There’s no doubt that the right diet can have a major impact on our brain and its performance, but which are the best foods to focus on?
+With the spotlight on mental health today, it’s a great time to review what you’re eating to help maximise your motivation and concentration and reduce symptoms of low mood and anxiety There’s no doubt that the right diet can have a major impact on our brain and its performance, but which are the best foods to focus on?

 SUPPORT YOUR DIGESTION